campelo/documentation/posts/pyhton/getting-started/07-lists-and-loops/readme.md

 ## Checking if an element is present on a list

-You can check if a element is on a list using writing a new if line (*if element in list*) like the example bellow.
+You can check if a element is on a list using writing a new if line (*if element in list*) like the example below.

 ```python
 fruit = 'pear'